adinhodovic/i3blocks-contrib/github/README.md

 # Github

 Shows Github notifications and adds a shortcut to access your notifications.
-It uses hub for api interactions and api access.
+It uses [Hub](https://github.com/github/hub) for api interactions and for an API oauth token.

 # Dependencies